ykhuang/LuaPlurk/README.md

 LuaOAuth by Ignacio: https://github.com/ignacio/LuaOAuth

 LuaOAuth supports two modes of operation:
 "synchronous" and "asynchronous" mode.
-Only synchrous mode is support so far.
+So far LuaPlurk support only synchronous mode.
 Check out LuaOAuth for more package dependencies.

 ## Usage and examples #